-Wondering how to get your toddler to poop in the potty, minus the stress?
-Learn how to handle your child’s anxiety and defiance when your 3 year old won’t poop on potty.
+Can’t get your child to poop in the toilet?
+Learn how to handle the anxiety and defiance when your 3 year old won’t poop on the potty.

 Changing a baby’s diaper is one thing, but when you’ve been doing it for years, you start to lose your patience.
 And of course, it doesn’t help when your 3 year old absolutely refuses to poop on the potty.

-She gets the peeing part, but still poops in her underwear or pull-ups.
+He gets the peeing part, but still poops in his underwear or pull-ups.
 You’ve tried offering stickers, candy, and toys as a “reward,” but to no avail.
-It doesn’t help when she’s actually fine with having poop in her undies or pants.
+It doesn’t help when he’s actually fine with having poop in his undies or pants.

-And while she can’t seem to push anything out on the potty, she has no problem doing so the minute the pull-up is back on.
+And while he can’t seem to push anything out on the potty, he has no problem doing so the minute the pull-up is back on.

 Every mom has faced this dilemma when her 3 year old won’t poop on potty.
 We just want to know what to do in this situation.
 Do we back off?
 Go back to pull-ups?
 And at its worst, we question our potty training and even parenting skills.